SwayLtd/Sway-App/README.md

-# Sway Events
+# Sway

 ## Project Description
-Sway Events is a mobile event management application that helps users discover, organize, and manage events effortlessly.
-Sway Events aims to provide a seamless and intuitive experience for both event attendees and promoters.
+Sway is a mobile event management application that helps users discover, organize, and manage events effortlessly.
+Sway aims to provide a seamless and intuitive experience for both event attendees and promoters.

 ## Screenshots
 Coming soon